Posted on July 26, 2018

 Your actions, petitions, phone calls and meetings have made this possible.

-Send your personal message of thanks to Congressman Jim McGovern here.
+Join us by sending your personal message of thanks to Congressman Jim McGovern here

 After the approval from House Judiciary Committee, the bill now moves to the floor of the House of Representatives.
 We look forward to the progress of this historic bill, and will keep you updated.